sohonet/puppet-stunnel/README.markdown

 ### service\_init\_system ###

 Specify which init system will be managing the service.
-If set to 'sysv' then a sysvinit style initscript for each tunnel will be placed inside of /etc/init.d/stunnel-\<name\>.
+If set to 'init' then a initinit style initscript for each tunnel will be placed inside of /etc/init.d/stunnel-\<name\>.
 If set to 'systemd' then a systemd service unit config will be placed in /etc/systemd/system/stunnel-\<name\>.service.

-    service_init_system => 'sysv',
+    service_init_system => 'init',
     service_init_system => 'systemd',

-This attribute is optional and defaults to `sysv`.
+This attribute is optional and defaults to `init`.

 ### options ###